-Many of the global expressions of devotion to Jesus’s mother, the Virgin Mary, include shrines across the world.
-For American and particularly Hispanic Catholics, special reverence is often afforded to the Virgin of Guadelupe, Mary’s manifestation as an indigenous Madonna on the hill of Tepeyac in Mexico, who is now considered Patroness of all the Americas.
+Global devotion to Jesus’s mother, the Virgin Mary, includes shrines across the world.
+For American and particularly Hispanic Catholics, special reverence is often afforded to the Virgin of Guadalupe, Mary’s manifestation as an indigenous Madonna in Mexico, who is now considered Patroness of all the Americas.

 From all over the world, immigrants to the United States have brought with them their devotion to the Virgin Mary under her many names and in her many local forms.
-From Poland has come devotion to Our Lady of Czestochowa, whether at a local church in Madison, Illinois or in a large urban parish in one of Chicago’s Polish Catholic neighborhoods.
+Devotion to Our Lady of Częstochowa has come from Poland, and can be found everywhere from a local church in Madison, Illinois, to the large urban parishes of Chicago’s Polish Catholic neighborhoods.
 Those who fled from Cuba built the shrine of Our Lady of Charity, the patroness and protector of Cuba, overlooking the sea in Miami.
 She stands in a beautiful, large, triangular shrine, built to replicate the mantle under which she gathers and protects her children.
 From southern Italy have come regional and local Madonnas, such as Madonna del Carmine in what was formerly the Italian Harlem area of New York City.
 For many years, this “Madonna of 115th Street” held the Italian community together as it gained its footing in America.